“You can’t learn qigong online,” he said.

 The proof is in the taste of the pudding.

 With qigong, the “taste” is measured in results.
 If students are getting remarkable results from learning online, then that’s all the proof you need.

 And my students are getting results online.
 Period.
 (If you’re one of them, then please back me up by adding your voice in the comments below.)

 Many qigong teachers insist that the art can’t be taught online — and yet they’ve never even tried it.

 They reject the idea on principle, despite their lack of evidence.

 If they tested it, they would see that they’re wrong.
-That’s what I did.

 I thought you couldn’t learn qigong online.
 Then I tested it.
 I was wrong.

-You absolutely can.
+It’s not the same as learning in person, but there’s no question that it works.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
 I teach online courses, and also lead in-person retreats and workshops.